pabot420/Purple/README.md

 ## 3. It eliminates pain points

 New fangled JS frameworks might be on the road to creating better developer tools, but they're still experiencing growing pains.
-We need to re-evaluate which parts have made developing apps harder not easier compared to "ancient" languages like **PHP** and **Rudolph on Rails**.
+We need to re-evaluate which parts have made developing apps harder not easier compared to "ancient" languages like **PHP** and **Ruby on Rails**.
 Here's some of the other places I've had the hardest time

 1. General lack of high-quality add-on plugins/packages in the ecosystem (leading to the next 2 issues)